emteenetti/pong/README.md

 # - scoreboard.py: Module for the scoreboard class.

 # Acknowledgments
-# Created by Emmanuel Tetteh as a coding exercise.
+# Created by Emmanuel Tetteh as a coding exercise from scratch.

 # License
 # Open-source under the MIT License.
 Use, modify, and share freely.